With the rise of AI and the power of OneNote you can easily take notes with just your voice.

 - Your voice recording will then be saved to Quick Notes.

-- Use AI and speech to text so your words become written text – here is the article how to do it from Microsoft support website.
+- Use AI and speech to text so your words become written text – here is the article on how to do it from the Microsoft support website.

-- Use our KanBan or Get Things Done templates to organize OneNote and save time & money.
+- Use our KanBan, Get Things Done or Productivity templates to organize OneNote and save time and money.